netherphp/atlantis/README.md

+## **ENVIRONMENT CONFIGURATION**

+By default the framework will run inself an env called `dev` which will then load the configuration info from that directory.
+The environment can be changed using the lock file or environment variable.
+The order of selection is:

+1) Value of `$_ENV['ATLANTIS.ENV']`.
+2) Contents of `env.lock` file in the project root.
+3) Fallback to `dev`.

+The environments can also be classified with a prefix.
+For example an ENV name of `dev-apache` will report as a `dev` class environment.

+The `atlantis env` command will write to the `env.lock` file when using the `--set` option.

 ## **SSL NOTES**

 SSL info should be put inside the `conf/env/<env>/config.php` file.
 An AcmePHP YML file can then be generated: